rizo/io/README.md

 _Work in progress_

-Simple, secure and composable abstraction for efficient stream processing.
+Simple, secure and composable abstraction for efficient stream processing in a purely functional fashion.

 This library implements flow-based programming primitives for data processing.
 An application can be viewed as a network of asynchronous processes, called _nodes_, communicating by means of streams of structured data chunks.